pfdubois/BridgeBidding/source/MajorOpenings.rst

    | 1M - (X) - 2N!(four-card limit raise or better)

 This bid is called Jordon 2NT (who popularized it in America) or Truscott 2NT (who invented it in 1954) or Dormer 2NT (who popularized it in Europe).

-This shows four trump as in Jacoby 2NT; with 3 card support, one makes a :ref:`"going for blood" redouble <blood>`.
+This bid shows four trump as in Jacoby 2NT; with 3 card support, one makes a :ref:`"going for blood" redouble <blood>`.

 However, my recommended partnership agreement for